 "The Blue Pearl's above our horizon," she said, "But it'll only be in line-of-sight for another four hours.
 Let's go!"

 She had her long-sleeve outdoor shirt on before Lev could object.
 It was all he could do to scoop up their breathers and tail her to the airlock.
 Oh, the things we do for love.

+He was only under half a gravity, but still preferred to slouch in his seat.
 A wistful pop tune played in his earphones; it helped take his mind off of the realities of this damn war.
 This close to the Sol hyper hole — only a couple million klicks away — he'd seen unmarked blips pop into existence on his display and watched helplessly as the dot of another freighter's transponder turned into the fuzz of a debris cloud.
 Sirius's decision to fight against the biggest military in the Pentagon was ridiculous.
 It chewed away at resources, hardware, and lives.
 None of those lives lost belonged to anyone he personally knew — at least, not yet — but at this rate it was only a matter of time.

 His crew felt the same way.
 He needed it that way.
 Materiel was officially supposed to support the war effort, and Sirius A II wasn't part of that effort.
 He'd had an entire shipment turned back once, right there in Sirius A II orbit, because some new bureaucratic regulation had gone into effect while he was en route; and he wanted to make sure that wouldn't happen again.
 A live crew could think on its feet and disguise the cargo as something that wasn't prohibited yet; a robotic crew couldn't be counted on for that, even with an S.I. calling their shots.